 How will I find out if I'm admitted?

-Applicants will receive a decision a few weeks after the application deadline.
-Decisions will be available online and accessible with a username and password.
+Applicants will receive a decision approximately four weeks after the application deadline.
+Decisions will be available online and accessible with student ID and password.
 Only admitted students will receive an acceptance packet by mail.

 Is financial aid available?